heroiclabs/nakama-cpp/README.md

 build/build_config.py
 ```

-In the build configuration you can enable needed components depending on your needs.
+In the build configuration you can enable components depending on your needs.

 There are following components: